Below you can find a complete list of Arctic animals. We currently track 46 animals in the Arctic and are adding more every day!

 Where To Find The Top Wild Animals in the Arctic

 The top wild animals in the Arctic can be found in United States’ Arctic National Wildlife Refuge, which is a 19.6 million acre spread found in northeastern Alaska.
 Among other animals, a person can witness the spring migration of the porcupine caribou herd.
-Animals can also be seen on the National Petroleum Reserve-Alaska, which is even bigger than the Arctic National Wildlife Refuge at 23 million acres.
+Animals can also be seen in the National Petroleum Reserve-Alaska, which is even bigger than the Arctic National Wildlife Refuge at 23 million acres.

-Other places to see Arctic animals are in the Ninginganiq National Wildlife Area, Polar Bear Pass, and Coburg Island in Nunavut, Canada.
+Other places to see Arctic animals are the Ninginganiq National Wildlife Area, Polar Bear Pass, and Coburg Island in Nunavut, Canada.

-The Most Dangerous Animals In the Arctic Today
+The Most Dangerous Animals In The Arctic Today

 - Grizzly bear — This huge bear also attacks humans, though the attacks are rare.
-Alaska saw 10 fatal attacks by bears between 2000 and 2017 and seven of them were caused by brown hears, which include the grizzly.
+Alaska saw 10 fatal attacks by bears between 2000 and 2017 and seven of them were caused by brown bears, which include the grizzly.

 - Wolverine — The wolverine is a stocky and powerfully built animal that looks like a cross between a bear and a weasel.
 It is known to be aggressive and routinely kills prey much larger than itself, but there are no reports that it has attacked humans.
 Still, this animal deserves respect.

-Endangered Animals In the Arctic
+More Endangered Animals In the Arctic

 - The polar bear.
 This magnificent animal is considered vulnerable.